OwenDostie/florida-charter-schools/readme.md

 ## Competition Measure Used
 The measure of charter presence/competition was selected very carefully.
 It addresses features of the data that are mostly neglected in the literature.
 Generally, studies will take a fixed radius surrounding each TPS (e.g. 5 miles) and calculate charter_enrollment/total_enrollment.
 We have embedded two additional assumptions in our metric:
 1. Grade level.
-Charter students in high-school do not compete with surrounding elementary schools.
+Charter high-schools do not compete with surrounding elementary schools.
 2. Proximity.
 A charter school across the street from a TPS provides more competition than a charter school 4 miles away (with all else constant).

 The resulting measure reflects the data more accurately by using a curve function on distance instead of a hard cutoff, and by considering gradewise enrollment.
 The image below should provide a perspective on what the computer sees when looking at a particular TPS (Oscar J. Pope) in a given year (2018).